dkackman/DynamicRestProxy/README.md

 ================
 [NuGet package](https://www.nuget.org/packages/DynamicRestClient/)

-A rest client proxy using the .NET [Dynamic Language Runtime](http://msdn.microsoft.com/en-us/library/dd233052(v=vs.110).aspx).
+A conventions based rest client using the .NET [Dynamic Language Runtime](http://msdn.microsoft.com/en-us/library/dd233052(v=vs.110).aspx).

-The [Wiki](https://github.com/dkackman/DynamicRestProxy/wiki) has further detail and exmaples.
+The [Wiki](https://github.com/dkackman/DynamicRestProxy/wiki) has further detail and examples.

 This is a set of classes that wrap a concrete implementation of http client communication with a [DynamicObject](http://msdn.microsoft.com/en-us/library/system.dynamic.dynamicobject(v=vs.110).aspx).
 The wrapper translates dynamic method invocations and endpoint paths into REST requests.